iRICsolvers/GELATO_Rewrite_Documents/source/05_Update.rst

 Handling of Time Steps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | The image below shows the handling of time steps in the previous versions of GELATO.
-| The upper scale shows the time steps and times output from the flow calculation results, and the lower scale shows the time steps and times output by GELATO.
+| The upper scale shows the time steps and times output from the flow calculation result, and the lower scale shows the time steps and times output by GELATO.

 .. figure:: images/05/timestep_image_old.png
    :width: 50%